Auckland Zoo is located in Auckland, New Zealand and has been operating at its current site since December 1922.

 On September 11 2011 the zoo opened Te Wao Nui its largest ever development.

 In 2014 became the first ever zoo to breed lesser short-tailed bats.
-Keepers hand-raised the bats as their mothers lost offspring had died.
+Keepers hand-raised the bats as their mothers last offspring had died.

-Auckland zoo is home to a single female elephant Burma after the death of her friend Kashin in 2009 She likes banana palm, sugar cane and sweet fruits.
-She takes daily walks around the zoo and she is sometimes taken into the enclosures of other animals.
+Auckland zoo is home to a pair of Asian elephants.
+Burma has been at the zoo since 1990 and was joined by Anjalee in 2015.
+They take daily walks around the zoo with their keepers and are sometimes taken into the enclosures of other animals.

-Auckland Zoo maintains one of only two flamingo groups in Australasia.
-This group came from Flamingo Land in the UK.
+Auckland Zoo maintains the only flamingo group in Australasia.
+This group came from Wildfowl & Wetlands Trust (WWT) in Slimbridge, England.
 They were imported in 2001.
 These flamingos produced two chicks in 2014.
 These were the first flamingos worldwide to ever be born to an entirely hand-reared flock.

 Te Wao Nui